muhaamansha1-spec/Nothing_Clock2/README.md

 ## 🚀 Getting Started

-Check the releases for .zip files and use android studio to compile it to apk
+This project is solely for use of further development.